 Now, the rays of light of a new agricultural dawn are illuminating the bucolic horizon: a robotic garden.
 What can I say, a totally autonomous robotic farm run by machines under the orders of an artificial agronomist intelligence.

 The symbol of the coming revolution, autonomous agriculture, is a robot from the Iron ox called Angus.
-Angus' job on the robotic "farm" (which is currently a test warehouse in Silicon Valley) is to transport 450-pound trays of green leafy vegetables that grow in a perfectly balanced hydroponic bath.
+Angus' job in the robotic "farm" (which is currently a test warehouse in Silicon Valley) is to transport trays of 450 kilos of green leafy vegetables that grow in a perfectly balanced hydroponic bath.

 Angus travels through the Iron Ox warehouse lifting the trays with his powerful robotic arms that can plant crops, add nutrients, transplant, collect and finally pack the fruits of nature.

 Angus is not just a simple robot farmer, Angus is the appendix of an entire system of sensors and software controlled by the "Brain".

 "The Brain" is a computer, or rather a central intelligence that monitors and coordinates the entire operation, from Angus' actions to the levels of nourishment in the trays.

 Everything is part of Iron Ox's plan: to build a hyper-efficient robotic farm for every urban center and wherever food consumption is concentrated.

 By identifying the autonomous farms closest to consumption, the fuel and labor costs necessary to move the plants from point A to point B are already reduced.

 But Iron Ox is also setting new standards in terms of productivity.
 His robotic farm is about five times more productive than a traditional farm.